Last Updated on 28 August 2024 by Cycloscope

 Where to stay in Sekotong

-We continue the coastal up and down arriving in the area of Sekotong from where the boats depart to these alternative Gili, Nanggu and her sisters.
+We continue the coastal up and down arriving in the area of Sekotong from where the boats depart to these alternative Gili, Nanggu, and her sisters.
 There’s not really any village here, just a jetty, a few guesthouses, and a bigger resort.
 The area seems to be undergoing quick development though.
-But as for now, it’s very difficult to even find an half-decent place to eat.
+But as for now, it’s very difficult to even find a half-decent place to eat.

 The boat trip to the alternative Gili Islands: Gili Kedis, Gili Nanggu, and Gili Sudak